DAK404/OpenSUSE-Setup-Scripts/README.md

     12. `krita`: A powerful image editing tool

     13. `kdenlive`: A decent video editor

+    14. `p11-kit-server`: Flatpak version of OBS have issues with certificates when using browser elements, therefore this can help fix it.

 6. Install GRUB theme
 7. Install EasyEffects presets; presets are required for the effects